FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_largeEnterpriseClustering/c_st_largeEnterpriseClusterModel/zero-downtime-lec.md

 -   The active and passive cluster must have identical configuration and deployment.
     -   both must use the same `taeh` file (used by each of the servers in the cluster for authentication and encryption purposes across servers)
     -   both must have the same system configurations and account schemas configured
--   The Load balancer balances traffic between the edges (<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> nodes on Cluster 1) by hostname, resolved by internal DNS server (or hosts file on the Load Balancer host)
+-   The Load balancer balances traffic between the edges ({{< SecureTransport/componentshortname >}} nodes on Cluster 1) by hostname, resolved by internal DNS server (or hosts file on the Load Balancer host)
 -   File storages on both clusters must be in constant sync and file contents must be identical and present at both clusters
 -   The database replication requires that databases on both clusters contain a special set of tables.
 The following tables **must not be** synced:
     -   `AUDITLOG`